implse/Data_Structure_Python/README.md

 A tree invariant is a property or rule you impose on your tree that it must meet after every operation.
 To ensure that the invariant is always satisfied a series of tree rotations are normally applied.

-#### InOrder invariance
+#### In-Order invariance

-The tree rotation renders the inorder traversal of the binary tree invariant.
+The tree rotation renders the in-order traversal of the binary tree invariant.
 This implies the order of the elements are not affected when a rotation is performed in any part of the tree.

 ## Graph